iamask/cloudflare-containers-go/WEBINAR.md

 *A story of building full-stack apps in 2025 — without losing your mind.*

-## Chapter 1: Midnight Spark, Morning Slog
+## Chapter 1: The 2AM Idea That Hit a Wall
+*From excitement to infrastructure overload*

 It's 2 AM.
 You've got an idea — the kind that makes your heart race.
 You open your laptop, fire up your editor, and get ready to build.